TheNotary/arduino-motion-sensor/README.md

 # Arduino::Motion::Sensor

-TODO: Delete this and the text above, and describe your project
+This codes a device to monitor motion, and create a web request to an API to database the activity.

 ## Installation

 Download this repo with git.

 ```
 $ git clone https://github.com/TheNotary/arduino_motion_sensor